kostas-pa/LFITester/README.md

 # Common Issues
 • If you are having issues with a URL that has 2 parameters like http://url?param1=1&param2=2, try to run it with "" like so "http://url?param1=1&param2=2"

-• If you are user and you get an error about Git then try to run lfitester with the sudo command like so **sudo lfitester [flags]**
+• If you are user and you get an error about Git, then try to run lfitester with the sudo command like so **sudo lfitester [flags]**

-• If you are having issues with a library try running again ```sudo pip3 install -r requirements.txt``` as the requirements may have changed
+• If you are having issues with a library, try running again ```sudo pip3 install -r requirements.txt``` as the requirements may have changed

 # Sidenote
 • If you like this project please consider giving it a star